gridscale/autoscaler/cluster-autoscaler/FAQ.md

 <!--TODO: Remove "previously referred to as master" references from this doc once this terminology is fully removed from k8s-->
+**NOTE**: This is a forked version of Cluster Autoscaler made for gridscale managed Kubernetes clusters.
+Some of the information in this document may not apply to the original version of Cluster Autoscaler.
+Please use the offical product documentation provided by gridscale.

 # Frequently Asked Questions

 # Older versions